How to Sleep Better with Acid Reflux

 Reflux occurs if your LES is too weak or relaxed to close properly after this happens, allowing stomach acid to back up into your esophagus.
 Stomach acid is normal and is there to break down food and protect you from dangerous bacteria—but it belongs in your stomach and nowhere else.
 That burning sensation you feel is the acid hitting the lower part of your esophagus, which isn’t built to handle such a strong acid.
 Ouch!

 So, what exactly causes this to happen?
 Certain conditions, including obesity and connective tissue disorders, can increase your risk.
 But simple lifestyle choices can also aggravate acid reflux.
 These include:

 - Lying down shortly after eating a meal

-If you’ve ever eaten a large bedtime snack right before bed, you might know the feeling.
+If you’ve ever eaten a large snack right before bed, you might know the feeling.
 Many people experience the strongest acid reflux symptoms at night, and we’ll get into the reasons why next.